jundalisay/superb/content/en/research/mohammad/quran/sura-005a.md

 ---

-{{< s v="1" >}} O you who believe!
-Fulfill your commitments.
+{{< s v="1" >}} Muslims, fulfill your commitments.

-Livestock animals are allowedm except those specified.
+Livestock animals are allowed except those specified.
 Wild game is not allowed  while you are in pilgrim sanctity.

 {{< s v="2" >}} Do not violate:
 - Allah’s sacraments